VRUND1923/Frontend-Mini-Projects/README.md

 ---

 ## 🎯 Purpose
-These projects were created as part of my frontend learning journey and helped build a strong foundation for larger, real-world applications.
+These projects were built for learning and practice to strengthen frontend fundamentals such as DOM manipulation, event handling, and UI logic.